spamhaus/spamassassin-dqs/README.md

 This function scans the email body looking for email addresses.
 For all email addresses found, it extracts the domain and check it against DBL and ZRD.
 This approach has been proven useful, for example, in some dating scams campaign.

  * `check_sh_bodyemail_ns`.
 This function scans the email body looking for email addresses.
-For all email addresses found, it extracts the domain and then cheks it's authoritative nameservers IPs in SBL (beta, not used but you are encouraged to try it)
+For all email addresses found, it extracts the domain and then checks its authoritative nameservers IPs in SBL (beta, not used but you are encouraged to try it)

  * `check_sh_reverse`
 This function checks the reverse DNS (rDNS) of the last untrusted relay in both DBL and ZRD